Privacy Policy Objective

 How Long We Keep Your Personal Information

-We retain information as long as it is necessary to provide the Services to you and our Clients, subject to any legal obligations to further retain such information.
-We may also retain information to comply with the law, prevent fraud, collect fees, resolve disputes, troubleshoot problems, assist with investigations, enforce our Terms of Service and take other actions permitted by law.
+We retain information as long as it is necessary to provide the Services to you and our Customers, subject to any legal obligations to further retain such information.
+We may also retain information to comply with the law, prevent fraud, collect fees, resolve disputes, troubleshoot problems, assist with investigations, enforce our Terms of Service, and take other actions permitted by law.

 Your Rights Regarding Your Personal Information

-We provide the same suite of Services to all of our Clients and End-Users worldwide.
+We provide the same suite of Services to all of our Customers and End-Users worldwide.
 We offer the following rights to all individuals regardless of their location or applicable privacy regulations.

 Right to Be Informed